 The colorful harbor is a showcase for the distinctive Maltese boats, called luzzus, with their painted stripes of red, blue, and yellow.
 The local fishermen are a superstitious lot—look for the “Eye of Osiris” on the bow of each boat, talismans for warding off evil spirits.

 Marsaxlokk offers a fine selection of harbor side restaurants serving the fresh catch of the day.
 A souvenir market sets up daily, but the shopping is even better on Sundays when Malta’s largest fish market lines the wharf.

 Located in the south of Malta with a lovely view of the sea, the 5,000-year-old temples of Hagar Qim and Mnajdra are among the most ancient religious structures on earth.
 The Hagar Qim entranceway is flanked by 20-ton standing stones and no one knows how the ancient people managed to move such massive rocks.

-Inside, you can wander through interconnecting chambers, and marvel at the skilled craftsmanship of the unusual portal doorways.
+On a tour of Hagar Qim, you can wander through interconnecting chambers, and marvel at the skilled craftsmanship of the unusual portal doorways.
 Be sure to look for the artistic carvings, especially the marvelous swirling spiral designs and the manmade pitted decorations that create dimples in the stone.